panchr/Focus-AI/notes/web-development.md

 I knew the easiest way for random people to access my game and play against my AI was if it was based online.
 So, I decided to host the game and AI on my website.

+### Web Design
 Developing the actual interface was fairly straightforward once I fixed small graphical issues.
 However, I did run into one major problem, which was connecting the frontend webpage with the backend web service.

+### Backend Connection
 I used something called Socket.IO to handle WebSocket connections for me.
 This made it fairly simple to connect the frontend and the backend.

+### IPC
 However, my main website backend is created in `Node.js`, whereas my AI backend is created in `Python`.
 I needed some way to connect the two, I decided to use IPC (Inter-process communication) software to accomplish this.
 After researching a few different types, I settled on `ZMQ`, which looked to be the simplest.

+### Concurrent Connections
+WebSockets allow for multiple connections at once.
+In addition, the AI backend can assign individual ID numbers per game/connection, and this helps to isolate connections.

 It was fairly simple to set up, but I did run into many errors.
 For example, both the Python and Node.js libraries need to be partially compiled because they have external C dependencies.
 When installing them, it attempts the compilation but it reported numerous errors without actually notifying me that I did not have a compiler installed.